CRM benefits: How CRM improves customer relationships

 You can do it by segmenting contacts (customers and prospects) into target audiences.
 And there’s hardly anything else out there that does segmentation better than a CRM.

 CRM allows you to break down data by categories and criteria, making it easy to create focused lists.
-Used in sales and marketing, such segmented lists allow you to run specific communication campaigns (i.e. account-based marketing) and analyze your sales process and lead pool.
+Used in sales and marketing, such segmented lists allow you to run specific customer marketing campaigns (and account-based marketing campaigns) and analyze your sales process and lead pool.

 When you know whom you’re addressing, you can consciously tailor your offer, your tactics, and even your sales pitch!